Yinkusadel/10-fcc-tributepage/README.md

-# Project Name
+# Tribute Page

-> One paragraph statement about the project.
+> A tribute page built with html and css

 ![screenshot](./app_screenshot.png)